jph98/pastey/README.md

 Todo
 ----

-* Setup Bower, AMD and require JS
+* SetupAMD and require JS
+* Split out model
 * Allow user to upload a patch/diff file
 * Add a diff parser upload and option
 * Add a CTRL+Enter submit shortcut
+* Add icons for commonly used languages

+Look at splitting up AJAX calls and the actual model - remove the JQuery selectors and bind to model instead